Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £300–2,000/night | Location: 27 Poultry, City of London

-The Ned (the Soho House group’s most ambitious project — the conversion of the extraordinary 1924 Midland Bank headquarters by Edwin Lutyens, the most significant banking building in London) is the most extraordinary hotel interior in London — the extraordinary banking hall (the 400m² main floor of the former bank, now the most extraordinary restaurant and bar complex in London, with 10 restaurants sharing the extraordinary original mahogany counters, the extraordinary marble columns, and the extraordinary brass fixtures of the banking hall), and the extraordinary spa in the original bank vault.
+The Ned is the Soho House group’s most ambitious project — the conversion of the 1924 Midland Bank headquarters by Edwin Lutyens, the most significant banking building in London — and it has the most spectacular hotel interior in the city.
+The former bank’s 400m² main floor is now a restaurant and bar complex unlike anything else in London: 10 restaurants sharing the original mahogany counters, marble columns, and brass fixtures of the banking hall.
+The spa occupies the original bank vault.

 Budget and Mid-Range